aditibindlish/Toronto-Real-Estate-Project/README.md

 --Determine unique values in the filtered dataset (the places with the highest prices) and plot the highest prices over time

 ###Q2: Results
---For single family houses (detached and attached), we see the prices rise sharply during the 2017 housing bubble and then sharply come back down afterwards.
-However for townhouses and apartments, they didn't really fall back down but instead continued to rise over the next few years
+--Overall, for single family houses (detached and attached), we see the prices rise sharply during the 2017 housing bubble and then sharply come back down afterwards.
+However, for townhouses and apartments, they didn't really fall back down but instead continued to rise over the next few years.
---Peak prices tend to stay in the Toronto areas, with the highest prices in Toronto C12 (Bridle Path-Hoggs Hollow)
+--Peak prices tend to stay in the Toronto areas, with the highest prices in Toronto C12 (Bridle Path-Hoggs Hollow).
+--For single family detached homes, prices peaked in April 2017 at $2.54M, followed by a steep decrease to a low of $2.1M before climbing back up.
+By March 2021, prices had climbed back up to $2.51M but had not surpassed the 2017 peak yet.
+Toronto C12 (Bridle Path-Hoggs Hollow) had the highest prices in this category across all months of data used.
+--For single family attached homes, prices peaked in May 2017 at $1.49M in Toronto C02 (Annex-Wychwood).
+Prices are higher than ever since 2015 at $1.68M in March 2021.
+The three most expensive areas in this category over time are Toronto C02, Toronto C09 (Rosedale-Moore Park), and Toronto C08 (Downtown East).
+--For townhouses, there was a steep increase in June 2017 when prices jumped $100k.
+The peak price occurred in October 2020 at $1.75M in Toronto C09.
+After prices passed the $1.5M mark, they have not had as much fluctuation and remained between $1.5M and $1.75M.
+The three areas with the highest prices in this category over time are Toronto C02, Toronto E02 (Beaches), and Toronto C09.
+--For apartments, there has bee na more gradual increase month over month than we saw in the houses.
+There has been a steady rise since July 2015 in prices, however a steep increase from Jan-July 2017 when prices hit $838k in Toronto C03 (Forest Hill-Oakwood).
+Prices continued to increase over time to a peak of $1M in February 2021 (Toronto C03).
+Before 2017, Toronto W02 (Junction-High Park) had the highest prices, but from then on Toronto C03 dominated prices for most months.

 ###Q4: How much time does it take each property type to double in value in each area?
 --Clean dataframe used to groupby locations and sort for location and prices for max and min prices